Top Languages Spoken in Egypt

 Other Languages in Egypt

 There are several minority languages existing in Egypt.
 Coptic Christians use liturgical Coptic in services.
-It is never spoken in conversation, but is in use in church services.
+It is never spoken in conversation.
+However, it is still used in church services.

 Siwi is a Berber language that is exclusive to this remote group of approximately 20,000 people.
 They have their own cultural practices and language.